Learning from industry leaders

 Gail Hunter

-Palmina Ioannone has 20 years of experience working with young children, families, and early childhood professionals in various settings including schools, childcare centres and family support programs.
+Palmina is an educator and researcher.
 She has a PhD in Human Development and Applied Psychology with a Specialization in Early Childhood Education from the University of Toronto/OISE, a M.A in Child Studies from Concordia University and a B.A in Psychology from McGill University.
-Palmina has taught a variety of early childhood education courses in Ontario and Quebec.
-Prior to her full time position at George Brown College, she taught at Ryerson University in the Early Childhood Education Department.
+Palmina has worked directly with children and their families in a variety of early years’ settings.
+She has taught a variety of early childhood education courses in Ontario and Quebec.
 In addition, Palmina has extensive experience in supporting students in field practice.
-Palmina has been involved in a variety of applied research projects in Canada and the U.S. including numerous studies on parenting for Invest in Kids and the Toronto First Duty Project - a pilot project integrating kindergarten, childcare, and family support through schools.
+Palmina has been involved in a variety of applied research projects in Canada and the U.S. including numerous studies on parenting and the early childhood education workforce.

 Suzette Jones